jchiefelk/ITEC-430/bashtools/README.md

 <h4>Exercises</h4>

 <p>
-I.	Print to terminal the second column in a sample data file called sample.txt Use nano to create sample.txt,
+I.	Print to terminal the second column in a sample data file called sample.txt.
+Use nano to create sample.txt,
 <p>

 <pre>